jadijadi/lpic1book/content/1084_manage_printers_and_printing.md

 | Jobs | Checking the active, pending & completed jobs |
 | Printers | List or search in the installed printers |

-By default, system users can view printers and queued jobs but changes (like adding printers) will need more access.
+By default, system users can view printers and queued jobs ,but changes (like adding printers) will need more access.
 This is configured at the bottom part of `cupsd.conf` file.
-For example the below configuration provides `CUPS-Add-Modify-Printer CUPS-Delete-Printer CUPS-Set-Defaul` access to anyone in `@printer_admin` group.
+For example, the below configuration provides `CUPS-Add-Modify-Printer CUPS-Delete-Printer CUPS-Set-Defaul` access to anyone in `@printer_admin` group.

 ```
   <Limit CUPS-Add-Modify-Printer CUPS-Delete-Printer CUPS-Set-Default>